shedletskying/shedletskying/README.md

  O1 - *c + h are allowed in ponytown, unless with friends. you will NEVER catch me using touch triggers lol*
   ***
-O2 - i use w2i only when offtab, but if im afk, no resp in guaranteed or when whispering, late resp.
+O2 - i use w2i only when offtab, but if im afk, no respone in guaranteed, but when whispering, late response.

 O3 - please no copying or inspo on my ponies.